 Slavery and the slavery business have cast a long shadow over British history.
 In 1833, abolition was heralded as evidence of Britain's claim to be themodern global power, its commitment to representative government in Britain, free labour, the rule of law, and a benevolent imperial mission all aspects of a national identity rooted in notions of freedom and liberty.
 Yet much is still unknown about the significance of the slavery, slave-ownership and emancipation in the formation of modern imperial Britain ...
 Read more

-Manchester Scholarship Online now makes available the full text of over 350 titles in five subject areas: Film, Television, and Radio, History, Literature, Political Science, and Society and Culture.
+Manchester Scholarship Online (MSO) now makes available the full text of over 450 titles in seven subject areas: Anthropology; Film, Television and Radio; History; Literature; Political Science; Society and Culture; and Sociology.

 View the complete title list for Manchester Scholarship Online